Answers to our most Frequently Asked Questions.

 - When should I enroll in the JCL core courses?
 Transfer students entering Saint Mary’s College in their junior year should enroll in JCL 10 immediately, in their first semester on campus.
 Because of required spacing of the Program’s sequence (120, 130, 140, 150, 196, 197), transfer students will want to meet with a JCL advisor during the transfer process.

 - Which course requirements can transfer students most easily take during the summer?
 Students can generally satisfy the first 3 levels of their language requirement at community colleges during the summer.
-A physical science course that includes a lab is also a good choice for summer or a biological science course that includes a lab.
+For the education-based variations of the major, a physical science course that includes a lab is also a good choice for summer.
 However, Education concentration students are required to take the equivalent of our Biology 50-51, “General Biology.”

 - How can I learn about JCL course requirements?
 You should meet with the JCL Program Director Shawny Anderson (firstname.lastname@example.org) or Administrative Assistant Elaine Kahn (email@example.com) as soon as possible to determine accurately what requirements you must still complete and to complete a careful program leading to a timely graduation.